A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Classification of the PRNGs

-A variant of MRG is the additive \emph{lagged-Fibonacci} generators \cite{brent1994periods}, which take the following form :
+A variant of MRG is the additive \emph{lagged-Fibonacci} generators \cite{brent1994periods}, which take the following form:

 general form of which is a linear recurrence defined by a polynomial with integer coefficients and degree $r>0$.
 Here, $w$ is an exponent, which may be chosen according to the word length of computer.
-The desired random sequence is $(x_i)_{i\ge 0}$ where $x_0,\cdots,x_{r-1}$ are initially given and not all even.
-However, if $Q(t)=q_0 + q_st^s+q_rt^r$ is a primitive trinomial with $r>2$, and if $q_0$ and $q_r$ are chosen as odd, the sequence $(x_i)_{i\ge 0}$ attains the maximal period of $2^{w-1}(2^r-1)$.
+The desired random sequence is $(x_i)_{i\ge 0}$ where $x_0,\cdots,x_{r-1}$ are initially given and not all are even.
+However, if $Q(t)=q_0 + q_st^s+q_rt^r$ is a primitive trinomial with $r>2$, and if $q_0$ and $q_r$ are chosen as odd, the sequence $(x_i)_{i\ge 0}$ attains the maximal period of length $2^{w-1}(2^r-1)$.
 The PRNG, proposed in \cite{brent1994periods}, uses this type of trinomials.
-As extension of lagged-Fibonacci generators, the PRNGs named \emph{add-with-carry} (AWC) and \emph{subtract-with-borrow} (SWB) generators \cite{10.2307.2959748}, \emph{multiply-with-carry} (MWC) generators \cite{10.2307.3215210,couture1997distribution} were proposed.
+Some extensions of lagged-Fibonacci generators are the PRNGs named \emph{add-with-carry} (AWC) and \emph{subtract-with-borrow} (SWB) generators \cite{10.2307.2959748}, \emph{Recurring-with-carry} generators \cite{10.2307.3215210}, \emph{multiply-with-carry} (MWC) generators \cite{couture1997distribution} etc.

-Another type of generators named as \emph{inversive congruential generators} (ICGs) were proposed in \cite{Eichenauer1986,EICHENAUERHERRMANN1992345,eichenauer1993statistical}.
+Another type of generators, named as \emph{inversive congruential generators} (ICGs) are proposed in \cite{Eichenauer1986,EICHENAUERHERRMANN1992345,eichenauer1993statistical}.
 These generators are defined by the recursion where $p$ is a large prime, $x_n$ ranges over the set $\{0,1,\cdots,p-1,\infty\}$ and the $x_n^{-1}$ is the inverse of $x_n$, defined as: $0^{-1}=\infty$, $\infty^{-1}=0$, otherwise $x^{-1}x \equiv 1 \text{ (modulo }p)$.
 For the purpose of implementation, one can consider $0^{-1}=0$, as 0 is always followed by $\infty$ and then by $c$ in the sequence.
-However, for many choices of $a$ and $c$, maximum period length $p+1$ is attainable \cite{Knuth2}.
+Here, for many choices of $a$ and $c$, maximum period length $p+1$ is attainable \cite{Knuth2}.